PhpGt/StyleGuide/data-structures/README.md

 ## [Associative arrays](associative-arrays.md)

 + Data structures representing collections should be array-accessible
-+ Data structures representing individual items should be property-accessible
++ Data structures representing individual items should use getter functions
 + Associative arrays should only be used for simple key-value-pairs

 ## [Class methods](class-methods.md)